mathhobbit/EditCalculateAndChart/README.md

 JDK=jvm/openjdk-15-internal

-put location of your JDKi, in my situation it is relative to /usr/local.
+put location of your JDK, in my situation it is relative to /usr/local.

 If you are building EditCalc... with MS Windows then you need to edit *.bat files from EditCalculateAndChart/build/bin.